The excitement of studying in Sweden shouldn’t end after applying. Soon and very soon, you’ll be as happier than a baby with food.

 For me and many others the excitement extended all the way to sitting in our first class.

-Of course being accepted to your dream university in Sweden is not guaranteed, but it makes a lot of sense to begin the preparation as early as possible.
+Of course being accepted to your dream programme or university in Sweden is not guaranteed, but it makes a lot of sense to begin the preparation as early as possible.
 And to be 100% honest, the closer you get to the beginning of a semester the more difficult everything becomes.
 So here are five things you should do after submitting your application to University Admissions.

 Check, double check and triple check your submitted documents

 It might make you feel like a perfectionist, but you should check that all the documents you submitted were correct.
 Imagine uploading a journal entry instead of your motivation letter.
 Horror Story!!!
 I know.
 It’s best to identify problems in your application as early as possible and see how best you can fix them.
 This might mean re-uploading documents or contacting the university you applied to for assistance.

 In Sweden competition for accommodation can be stiff.
 Sometimes there are long queues and even interviews to get a place to stay.
 It’s a good idea to start looking at Facebook groups catered to housing in your city or visit websites like blocket.se shortly after applying.
 This will give you an idea of what to budget for when the time comes to secure an apartment.

 On a much better note, most universities have guaranteed housing for some students.
 As such, it’s a good idea to check with the Housing Office at your University to see how best they can help you.
 Remember, the earlier you do this, the better it will be.

 Prepare for the move